- The Fulbright Scholarship Program

 Marshall Scholarships finance U.S. citizens for two (sometimes 3) years of university study at any British university.
 At least forty scholars are selected each year from a variety of disciplines.
 The scholarship includes money for tuition, travel, books, and living expenses.
 Students should apply within two years of earning their undergraduate degree.
 Student must have a 3.7 GPA or higher to be considered.

-Students that are interested in studying abroad in Ireland and Northern Ireland universities can apply for the George J. Mitchell's scholarships.
-To increase the opportunity of getting awarded, students are encouraged to apply to more than one of the universities participating in the Mitchell Scholarships.
-This scholarship is being administered by the US-Ireland Alliance.
-Students will receive free tuition and room, and also a stipend of $11,000.
+Students that are interested in studying abroad in Ireland and Northern Ireland universities can apply for the George J. Mitchell scholarships.
+To increase the opportunity of getting awarded, students are encouraged to apply to more than one of the universities participating in the Mitchell Scholarship Program.
+This scholarship is administered by the US-Ireland Alliance.

 A one year study grant, including German language training, for prospective leaders from the U.S.A. in the academic, economic and political fields to conduct projects in Germany.
 Applicants must be U.S. citizens, under age 35, who have completed a bachelor's degree prior to beginning the scholarship.
 Applicants design projects related to their professional development and goals.
 Projects may include study, internships, a junior staff position, or independent research.
 Scholars are also given the opportunity to take part in the social, cultural, economic and political situation in Germany.
 The scholarships include German language training.
 A monthly scholarship stipend covers housing and living expenses as well as transportation costs to and from Germany.